boazbk/tcs/lec_08_uncomputability.md

 These conditions can be that the program computes a certain function, that it never writes into a dangerous memory location, that is respects certain invariants, and others.
 While the general tasks of verifying this may be uncomputable, researchers have managed to do so for many interesting cases, especially if the program is written in the first place in a formalism or programming language that makes verification easier.
 That said, verification, especially of large and complex programs, remains a highly challenging task in practice as well, and the number of programs that have been formally proven correct is still quite small.
-Moreover, even phrasing the right theorem to prove (i.e., the specification) if often a highly non-trivial endeavor.
+Moreover, even phrasing the right theorem to prove (i.e., the specification) is often a highly non-trivial endeavor.

 ![The set $\mathbf{R}$ of computable Boolean functions ([classRdef](){.ref}) is a proper subset of the set of all functions mapping $\{0,1\}^*$ to $\{0,1\}$.
 In this chapter we saw a few examples of elements in the latter set that are not in the former.](../figure/inclusion_noncomputable.png){#inclusionuncomputablefig .class  }